nortikin/sverchok/docs/nodes/transforms/noisize.rst

 Vector Noise
 ============

-This noise node takes a list of Vectors and outputs a list of equal length containing either Vectors or Floats in the range 0.0 to 1.0.
+This noise node displaces a list of Vectors.
 The seed value permits you to apply a different noise calculation to identical inputs.

 Inputs & Parameters
 -------------------